 Dog vaccinations – what not to do

-Note: This is a guest post from Jana Rade over at Dawg Business.
+Thank you to Jana Rade over at Dawg Business for providing these tips.
 When it comes to vaccinations and dogs, do your own research and ask your dog’s veterinarian plenty of questions.

 Last time we tried to decipher whether or not too many vaccinations are bad for adult dogs.
 There are some people who don’t vaccinate their dogs at all (and that includes puppies).
 Frankly, I am not that brave.
 It might work for them, but I am not ready to risk it.

 So until something profound changes my mind, I believe vaccinating dogs is important.

 We covered some of the different vaccines, boosters and titers for dogs.
 You did your homework and made your decisions about what you’re going to vaccinate your dog for, how often and whether you’re going to titer.

 The whole idea is to make sure your dog is protected, but his system shouldn’t have to contend with vaccinations that are not necessary.

 What not to do when it comes to vaccines for dogs

 There are some things I would not do when it comes to vaccinating my dogs:

 1. I would not give vaccines my dog doesn’t need or that don’t have a good record of being effective or safe.